samanruhunage/dashboard-nextjs/README.md

 # dashboard-nextjs
-This is the try out of the nextjs and postgres
+This is the try out of the nextjs and postgres.